thriveweb/glass/content/pages/about.md

       Em lives and breathes the Industry and has done since the age of 6!!
-So with years of experience under her belt there is no one better to bring "calm" to the Team Glass office.
+So with years of experience under her belt there is no one better to bring her skills to the Team Glass office.

       We love you Em!!